katholan/Psorghi-Quantification-Tool/README.md

 threshold #option to change the threshold for what is considered a pustule.
 If left blank, it will use the best threshold as determined by the validation set during the training of this U-Net model (Recommended).
 Default is XxX.
 Use a lower value to be stricter, or a higher value to be more lenient.
 ```

-Run time will depend on machine specs, but is fairly lightweight.
+Run time will depend on machine specs, but should run fairly quickly.